alexmavr/bitcoin-dead-mans-switch/README.md

 wallet within the configured time period, the funds become spendable by the successor.

-This is performed by managing a p2sh addres mapping to the following Bitcoin Script:
+This is performed by managing a p2sh address mapping to the following Bitcoin Script:
 ```
 OP_If
 	<Owner’s pubkey> OP_CheckSig